lisa-lumos/designing-data-intensive-applications/07-transactions.md

 There are 3 techniques to implement it:
 - Literally executing transactions in a serial order, on a single thread.
 Avoids the coordination overhead, but throughput is limited to a single CPU core (can be resolved by partitioning, if you can make them independent of each other).
 Systems with single-threaded serial transaction processing don’t allow interactive multi-statement transactions, because humans and networks are slow; instead, the app use a stored procedure.
 Used by VoltDB/H-Store, Redis and Datomic.
 - `Two-phase locking (2PL)`.
 Details see below.
-- Use optimistic concurrency control such as serializable snapshot isolation.
+- Use optimistic concurrency control such as `serializable snapshot isolation`.
+Details see below.

 ### Two-phase locking (2PL)
 Two-phase locking, several transactions are allowed to concurrently read the same object as long as nobody is writing to it.
 But as soon as anyone wants to write (modify or delete) an object, exclusive access is required: